noushkia/mev-analysis/tokens/README.md

 ## Name Tag
-Used for better understanding of profit tokens.<br>
+Used for better understanding of addresses.<br>
-Maps token addresses to their assigned etherscan name tag.
+Maps Ethereum addresses to their assigned etherscan name tag.

 ## Token Price